Shadow-Draconic-Development/Avrae-Customizable-Tamecraft/Code/settings/jack/jack.md

 <h1>Settings Jack Subalias<img align="right" src="../../../Data/main.png" width="100px"></h1>

-Subalias that allows staff members to toggle whether jack of all trades can be used.
+Subalias that allows staff members to toggle whether jack of all trades can be used

 ## Help:
 `tame settings jack <true/false>`